 Watch a movie under the stars

-If you’ve even been to a drive-in movie, you’ll agree that it’s a much more romantic experience than packing into cramped seats in a crowded theater.
+If you’ve ever been to a drive-in movie, you’ll agree that it’s a much more romantic experience than packing into cramped seats in a crowded theater.

 Many newer cruise ships feature a huge screen on the Lido deck, and will show movies at night.
 Some lines will even deliver blankets, popcorn, or even milk and cookies to you and your sweetheart as you lounge under the night sky.